We Need to Act Today

 The number of those being diagnosed is also increasing:

-One in forty four minutes represented by a clock and icon of a person
+One in forty eight minutes represented by a clock and icon of a person

-One in thirty nine minutes represented by a clock and icon of a person
+One in thirty eight minutes represented by a clock and icon of a person

 Of particular concern is the increase in diagnoses in children, especially those under the age of 6.
 Canada has one of the highest rates of pediatric Crohn’s and colitis in the world.
 Traditionally, Crohn’s or colitis is diagnosed between the ages of 20-30.